csdl/techreports/techreports/etc/README.txt

 	svn propset svn:ignore --file ../etc/svn_ignore.txt .
 	Note that the filename has "_" instead of ":" because Windows SVN appears to choke when it sees a filename with ":".

+upload-pdf: a simple shell script to upload a PDF to dasha for distribution.
+	Can be copied to the tech report directory for use.